 In general, bifocal contact lenses are designed with only two zones of vision (near and far) in the same lens.
 Multifocal contact lenses are designed with more than two zones of vision (near, far and in-between) in each lens.

 Maybe.
 Only your eye doctor can tell for certain.
 LASIK surgery permanently alters the shape of your eye, but doesn’t prevent the development of presbyopia, so you’ll still need vision correction at some point.
 If your eye doctor feels that contacts are still an option, we believe that ACUVUE® is an excellent choice.

 Contacts can be surprisingly affordable.
 And with vision insurance, out-of-pocket costs may be even less.
 Plus, replacing a lost contact lens can be cheap and easy compared to replacing lost or damaged glasses.

 Looks like you have an existing account with us.
 We have made some changes to our site and we need you to create a new password in order to login.
 Click send to recieve an email with instructions on how to create your new password.

-A reset password link has been sent to your email from [email protected] If you do not receive an email, please check your spam or promotions folder before contacting Customer Care at 800-876-4596.
+A reset password link has been sent to your email from [email protected] This link will expire after 24 hours.
+If you do not receive an email, please check your spam or promotions folder before contacting Customer Care at 800-876-4596.
 Thank You.